-- (82) Assets purchased which do not meet the recognition threshold but are deemed to be portable and attractive are to be recorded on a Portable and Attractive Register maintained within the individual School or Directorate responsible for purchasing the item.
-See Portable and Attractive Register on the intranet. - (83) Portable and attractive items are non-consumable items which are susceptible to theft or loss due to their nature and attractiveness for personal use or resale.
-Only items above \$300 in value and deemed to be portable and attractive are to be recorded.
-Examples of portable and attractive times are: - a.
-Laptops - b.
-Tablets - c.
-Mobile Phones - d.
-Cameras - e.
-Projectors - (84) Each School or Directorate is to nominate a person within their area who will be responsible for the register.
-The Head of School or Director is responsible for ensuring the register is kept up-to-date at all times. - (85) The Head of School or Director is to ensure adequate controls are in place to safeguard portable and attractive Assets from theft, loss and damage. - (86) The register must be updated whenever a portable and attractive item is acquired, transferred to another user or disposed of. - (87) Items on the portable and attractive register are to be disposed of in accordance with this procedure (see the section Disposal of Assets) with the exception of the following: - a.
+- (84) A portable and attractive asset is a non-consumable item which does not meet the recognition thresholds, has a value greater than \$500 and is susceptible to theft or loss due to their portable nature and attractiveness for personal use or resale. - (85) Portable and attractive assets are to be recorded on a Portable and Attractive Asset Register maintained within the individual School, Directorate or Cost Centre responsible for purchasing the item.
+This excludes IT Assets which are monitored through TDS systems and Pooled Assets.

+- (86) The Head of Cost Centre is responsible for the safe custody and record of portable and attractive Assets purchased and kept within their Business Unit - (87) The register must be updated whenever a portable and attractive item is acquired, transferred to another user or disposed of. - (88) Items on the portable and attractive register are to be disposed of in accordance with this procedure (see the section Disposal of Assets) with the exception of the following: - a.
 The Asset Disposal Form must be approved by the Head of School or Director and filed within the School or Directorate responsible and retained for audit purposes - b.
-As these Assets are fully expensed when acquired, no further accounting entries are required. - (88) When a staff member, contractor or other person has been issued with a Portable and Attractive item, the Head of School or Director must ensure that the exit checklist is completed and those items returned to the University when this staff member, contractor or other person ceases their involvement with the University.
+As these Assets are fully expensed when acquired, no further accounting entries are required. - (89) When a staff member, contractor or other person has been issued with a Portable and Attractive item, the Supervisor must ensure that the exit checklist is completed and those items returned to the University when this staff member, contractor or other person ceases their involvement with the University.